Foodtech

 land-use change.

+There’s, therefore, the need to reduce consumption by at least 20% by 2030 in the West, and some studies point to a 90% reduction needed by 2050.
 However, instead of decreasing, demand for meat is expected to double by 2050.
-There’s instead the need to reduce consumption by at least 20% by 2030 in the West, and some studies point to a 90% reduction needed by 2050.

-Over $15B have been invested in alternative protein startups since 2016, with investments peaking at $5.1B in 2021.
-Nearly 50% of the funding has been directed to plant-based alternative proteins, followed by lab-grown (also called cultivated) proteins.
+Over 50% of the funding has been directed to plant-based alternative proteins, followed by precision fermentation and lab-grown (also called cultivated) proteins.

 Lab-grown

-Lab-grown meat startups have raised nearly $2.5B since 2020, attracting nearly 20% of total funding in alternative proteins.
-The US is the leading country with over $1.3B in funding, followed by Israel and Europe.
-There are now over 70 VC-backed startups worldwide.
+Lab-grown meat startups have raised over $2.7B since 2020, attracting nearly 20% of total funding in alternative proteins.
+The US is the leading country with over $1.5B in funding, followed by Israel, the UK and The Netherlands.
+There are now nearly 90 VC-backed startups worldwide.

 This makes the US the second country in the world, after Singapore, to allow the sale of meat grown from animal cells.